-According to NPS Medicine Wise Australia accounts for only 2 per cent of the pharmaceutical sector’s global market and we import more than 90% of our medicines from overseas.
+According to NPS Medicine Wise Australia accounts for only 2 per cent of the pharmaceutical sector’s global market and we import more than 90 per cent of our medicines from overseas.
 In light of the increasing incidence of global drug shortages, affecting even giant markets like the U.S., should we be worried?

 In September of this year the Therapeutic Goods Administration (TGA) introduced new laws that will see drug manufacturers receive fines for failing to report an impending drug shortage.
 This was in response to several medicines shortages in recent years that took Australia’s medical sector by surprise and forced many practitioners to scramble for sometimes second-rate alternatives that had the potential to compromise patients’ health.